grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 ### Import old data set (Instructions)
 * The first thing you should do is download `cpdb_public_case_info_08282018_data_inserts.sql.zip` from the repository which contains the old allegation data.
 You can copy the file from your machine and store it in **Downloads**.
 Alternatively, you can navigate to the [GitHub repo](https://github.com/grantgasser/spectacular-cranes-data-science-checkpoints/tree/master/checkpoint2) and click on the file.
 At the top right, there is the option to download the file.

 **NOTE:** Be sure to store this in the **Downloads** folder (you want to avoid spaces in your file path).
 Make sure you   unzip the file after downloading (can usually do so by just clicking on the folder).

 * Login into the database in the terminal:
 Run `psql cpdb postgres`, then enter your password.
 You should now see `cpdb=#` in your terminal if the login was successful.

 * Let's create the table and populate it!
 To do so, simply run:
 `cpdb=# \i <PATH_TO_THE_FILE_SHOULD_LOOK_LIKE_THIS_Downloads/cpdb_public_case_info_08282018_data_inserts.sql> `.
+  - An easy way to get the path of the file is to locate it in Finder and simply drag the file to the terminal.

 * In the terminal, you should see something like this:
 ```